SFerrazLeite/mars-alerting/README.md

 ### Criteria for Success
 Set up a system that warns the crew of the station in case of an incoming storm.
-A warning should be issued when a strom reaches velocities above 50 km/h.
+A warning should be issued when a storm reaches velocities above 50 km/h.
 Any signs of a storm stronger than 90 km/h is considered critical.

 Hibernation is costly and not free of danger.
 You should only issue warnings if the storm is potentially approaching the station.
-You should differ between dangrous situations (wind speed of more than 50 km/h) and critical situations (wind speed of more than 90 km/h).
+You should differ between dangerous situations (wind speed of more than 50 km/h) and critical situations (wind speed of more than 90 km/h).
 If possible, you should give an estimate of the expected time left before the storm hits the station.

 ### Technical Hints
-In the folders `node`, `python`, and `spring` you can find a skeleton of a working application set-up in JavaScript, Python 3, and Java respectiveley.
+In the folders `node`, `python`, and `java` you can find a skeleton of a working application set-up in JavaScript, Python 3, and Java respectively.
 You are free to use any language, framework or other resource that might help you achieve your target.
 If you want to use any of the skeletons provided, please follow the instructions you find in the folders.